trustgrid/docs/content/en/docs/nodes/shared/infovisor/index.md

 It displays the following information in a card layout:
 {{<tgimg src="infovisor.png" caption="Example infovisor" width="80%">}}

 It contains the below information but can vary between appliance and agent-based nodes.
-The table below lists the field and if it is displayed or not.
+The table below lists the fields and if they are displayed depending on node type.

 |Field | Agent | Appliance |
 |---|---|---|